astheeggeggs/mcqueen_paper/README.md

   - `source_data_files/Figure_4.Rdata` and `source_data_files/Supplementary_Figure_14.Rdata` contain the 2.5%, 10% and 50% quantiles with rows labelled by HLA.
 These are used to define top-tier and second tier candidate sites, permutation of labels leads to the _p_-values and odds ratios observed in Table 4.
   - Raw output from MCMC run: `tarballs/{protease,reverse_transcriptase}_HLA_inference.tar.gz.
 * **Table 5**: Codons in reverse transcriptase showing evidence for HLA associated selection.
   - `source_data_files/Figure_4.Rdata` contains the 2.5%, 10% and 50% quantiles with rows labelled by HLA.
-These are used to define top-tier and second tier candidate sites in protease.
+These are used to define top-tier and second tier candidate sites in reverse transcriptase.
+  - Raw output from MCMC run: `tarballs/reverse_transcriptase_HLA_inference.tar.gz.`
+* **Table 6**: Codons in protease showing evidence for HLA associated selection.
-  - Raw output from MCMC run: `tarballs/reverse_transcriptase_HLA_inference.tar.gz.
+  - Raw output from MCMC run: `tarballs/protease_HLA_inference.tar.gz.`
   - `source_data_files/Supplementary_Figure_14.Rdata` contains the 2.5%, 10% and 50% quantiles with rows labelled by HLA.
 These are used to define top-tier and second tier candidate sites in protease.
-* **Table 6**: Codons in protease showing evidence for HLA associated selection.
-  - Raw output from MCMC run: `tarballs/protease_HLA_inference.tar.gz.

 ## Supplementary Materials
 ### Figures